kroeberd/JDownloader-Discord-Monitor/README.md

 - ✅ Discord embeds with colors, emojis, and footer logo
 - ✅ Configurable interval between updates
 - ✅ Automatic hiding of unavailable fields
 - ✅ Works with Docker, Docker Compose, and Unraid
+- ✅ Multilingual, english or german

 ---